dogweather/forkful/content/en/javascript/testing-and-debugging/printing-debug-output.md

   \ or any other info that helps figure out what your code is doing at a glance.\u2026"
 lastmod: '2024-03-13T22:45:00.435837-06:00'
 model: gpt-4-1106-preview
-summary: "Printing debug output in JavaScript is about showing variables, errors,\
-  \ or any other info that helps figure out what your code is doing at a glance.\u2026"
+summary: Printing debug output in JavaScript is about showing variables, errors, or any other info that helps figure out what your code is doing at a glance.
 title: Printing debug output
 weight: 33
 ---